 - The ability of each party to place the needs of the child ahead of his or her own needs.

 Protect Your Rights ● Peace of Mind for You and Your Family Call A Child Custody Support Lawyer In Colorado Springs At The Law Office of Jeanne M. Wilson & Associates, PC (719) 475-1495 |Email Us

-For each of these factors, evidence is presented, and the Court makes a determination based upon the strength, credibility, and persuasiveness of the evidence.
+For each of these factors, evidence is presented, and the court makes a determination based upon the strength, credibility, and persuasiveness of the evidence.
 Custody cases can be heart-wrenching and extremely stressful.
-There is so much uncertainty when the Parents are asking a Judge to make a decision–and their Child life and happiness, and sometimes safety, are at stake.
+There is so much uncertainty when the parents are asking a Judge to make a decision–and their child’s life and happiness, and sometimes safety, are at stake.
 Contact a child custody support lawyer in Colorado Springs today to get started.

 Contact A Child Custody Support Lawyer In Colorado Springs Today